Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v4b optical lens calculation

 This Sonnar 50mm f/2 is the only variation made for the Robot Royal 36 camera.
 The Robot cameras were build by the Otto Berning / Robot firm.
 The Robot Royal 36 was released at the end of 1955, used 35mm film ( 24x36mm format ), offered a coupled rangefinder, exposure times between 1/2s and 1/500s (with flash) and 5 to 8 exposures per second.
-Although the size of a Leica 3 the camera is build like a tank and weight 1 kg.
+Although the same size as a Leica 3 the camera is build like a tank and weight 1 kg.

 The lens uses an unusual filter size of 38mm, not the usual 42,5mm size.
 This filter size comes with a new designed very step name ring.